-Florida Administrative Code (FAC) 6A-10.030 requires students to complete six semester hours each in English and writing-focused courses and six semester hours in mathematics at the college algebra level or higher, all with grades of C or better.
-NWFSC meets these requirements through English Composition and writing-designated humanities, behavioral science, and social science courses for A.A., B.S., and B.A.S. degrees and includes applied logic, statistics, and Mathematical Thinking in Context for the math requirement.
+Florida Administrative Code (FAC) 6A-10.030 requires students to complete six semester hours in English coursework, six semester hours in additional writing-focused courses, and six semester hours in mathematics at the college algebra level or higher, all with grades of C or better.
+NWFSC meets these requirements through English Composition and courses designated as "writing-focused" for A.A., B.S., and B.A.S. degrees and includes applied logic, statistics, and Mathematical Thinking in Context for the math requirement.